da03/wildchat/README.md

 python count_entity_freqs.py --save_name data/aug1_2025
 ```

-Now, remove PII.
+Now, redact PII.
 The current PII removal code is developed iteratively: we check the identified named entities and add / remove rules to identify / deidentify PII.
 Similarly, we determine thresholds for common entities using an iterative process as well.

 ```
-python remove_PII.py
+python redact_PII.py
 ```

 Finally, release data.